Adoption of the Gregorian calendar: China and Taiwan

 Upon its foundation in 1949, the People's Republic of China continued to use the Gregorian calendar with numbered months and adopted Western numbered years, but timed traditional holidays according to the Chinese calendar and abolished the ROC Era System.
-Today mainland China (including Hong Kong and Macau), Taiwan, Malaysia, Indonesia and Singapore all observe traditional holidays based on the traditional calendar, such as Lunar New Year, while timing other holidays, especially national anniversaries, according to the Gregorian calendar.
-The adopted calendar in both mainland China and Taiwan are called the Public Calendar (公历 (公曆, Gōnglì)), or "New Calendar" (新历 (新曆, Xīnlì)).
+Today mainland China (including Hong Kong and Macau), Taiwan, Malaysia, Indonesia and Singapore all observe traditional holidays based on the traditional calendar, such as Chinese New Year, while timing other holidays, especially national anniversaries, according to the Gregorian calendar.
+The adopted calendar in both mainland China and Taiwan is called the Public Calendar (公历 (公曆, Gōnglì)), or "New Calendar" (新历 (新曆, Xīnlì)).

 The Chinese language may distinguish old and new style dates in different ways:

 In speaking, people generally call the date in the Gregorian calendar month "No. dd" (dd号 (dd號)); for example, the Spring Festival of year 2017 is No. 28 of Month 1 (1月28号 (1月28號)).
 On the other hand, people never call dates on the Chinese calendar as "No. dd"., which avoids any possible ambiguity.

 When referencing dates before the introduction of the Gregorian calendar in 1582, the official Chinese calendar may either inherit the issues with earlier calendars to be historically correct or follow the proleptic Gregorian calendar if so specified.

 Adoption in Southeast Asia

+Vietnam adopted the Gregorian calendar in 1954, replacing the Vietnamese calendar, which was based on the Chinese calendar.
+Like China, Vietnam still uses the Vietnamese calendar to observe lunisolar holidays and celebrations.

 The Gregorian calendar replaced the Burmese calendar in several mainland Southeast Asian kingdoms in the second half of the 19th century.
 This took place in Cambodia in 1863 and Laos in 1889.
+Since the British conquest of the Konbaung dynasty in 1886, the Gregorian calendar has been used alongside the Burmese calendar in Myanmar.

 In 1889, Siam also switched to the Gregorian calendar as the official civil calendar, with the Rattanakosin Era (with 1782 as Year 1).
 The Thai lunar calendar remains in use for religious purposes.
-Since the British conquest of the Konbaung dynasty in 1886, the Gregorian calendar has been used alongside the Burmese calendar in Myanmar.

 Islamic calendar

-The Islamic calendar is a lunar one, so that there are twelve lunar months in a year of 354 or 355 days, being 11 days shorter than a solar year.
+The Islamic calendar is a lunar one so there are twelve lunar months in a year of 354 or 355 days, being 11 days shorter than a solar year.
 Consequently, holy days in Islam migrate around the solar year on a 32-year cycle.
 Some countries in the Islamic world use the Gregorian calendar for civil purposes, while retaining the Islamic calendar for religious purposes.
 For example, Saudi Arabia adopted the Gregorian calendar for the purpose of paying public sector staff effective 1 October 2016; private sector employers had already adopted the Gregorian calendar for pay purposes.